The Intricacies of Layering Textures in Contemporary Interior Design

 Natural materials are foundational in creating a textured environment.
 Think about a wooden coffee table paired with stone coasters and soft fabric accents for contrast.

-Plants introduce organic textures that can soften a space and enliven its atmosphere.
+Plants introduce organic textures that can soften a space.
+They also enliven its atmosphere.
 A study from the Journal of Environmental Psychology found that including plants in home decor can improve mood and reduce stress levels by up to 60%.
 Adding greenery can round out your layered textures, adding life and tranquility.

 Choosing a Color Palette